Maxwell Street Jimmy Davis: Biography

 but in 1964, under that pseudonym, he recorded a couple of tracks for Testament Records.
 They appeared on the 1965 Testament compilation album Modern Chicago Blues.
 His songs were "Crying Won't Make Me Stay" and "Hanging Around My Door".
 The album also included a track from another Chicago street performer, John Lee Granderson, and more established artists, such as Robert Nighthawk, Big Walter Horton, and Johnny "Man" Young.
 The music journalist Tony Russell wrote that it was "music of great charm and honesty".

 In 1966, Davis recorded a self-titled album for Elektra Records, which Jason Ankeny, writing for Allmusic, called "a fine showcase for his powerful guitar skills and provocative vocals".
 He recorded several tracks for various labels over the years, without commercial success.

 Davis owned a small restaurant on Maxwell Street, the Knotty Pine Grill, and performed outside the premises in the summer.
 He continued to play alfresco on Chicago's West Side for decades.
 In July 1994, Wolf Records released the album Chicago Blues Session, Vol. 11, the tracks of which Davis had recorded in 1988 and 1989.
 The collection included Lester Davenport on harmonica and Kansas City Red playing the drums.

 Davis died of a heart attack in December 1995, in his adopted hometown of Chicago.
 He was 70 years old.
+In 2016 the Killer Blues Headstone Project placed a headstone for him at Burr Oak Cemetery in Alsip, Illinois.

 A 1989 photograph of Davis performing on Maxwell Street appeared on the front cover of BluesSpeak: The Best of the Original Chicago Blues Annual, published in 2010.